Tea culture: Indonesia

-Nyaneut, is the name pinned for the tradition of drinking tea typical of the people of Garut.
+Nyaneut is the name pinned to the tradition of drinking tea typical of the people of Garut.
 The tradition is usually carried out to welcome the Islamic New Year.
 At first, Nyaneut began when the Dutch scientist Karel Frederik Hole opened tea plantations in Cigedug and Bayongbong in the 19th century.
-Since then the area has been a producer of high quality tea.
-Nyaneut has also become a habit for the people of Garut and its surroundings who are at the foot of Mount Cikurai to warm their bodies.
-It has its own characteristics in its implementation.
-Usually tea is served to guests along with a snack in the form of boiled cassava.
-In the process of drinking tea, it begins by rotating the tea glass in the palm of the hand twice, after that the aroma of the tea must be inhaled 3 times first, then the tea may be drunk.
+Since then, the area has been a producer of high-quality tea.
+Nyaneut has also become a habit for the people of Garut and its surroundings, who are at the foot of Mount Cikurai, to warm their bodies.
+Usually, tea is served to guests along with a snack in the form of boiled cassava.
+In the process of drinking tea, it begins by rotating the tea glass in the palm of the hand twice; after that, the aroma of the tea must be inhaled three times first, and then the tea may be drunk.

-In Yogyakarta, patehan is part of the Royal Palace of Yogyakarta which is in charge of preparing drinks, especially tea, along with all the equipment for the needs of the palace.
-Both for traditional ceremonies and for routine daily needs.
-Water for making tea is taken from a special well called Nyai Jalatunda near the royal tea brewery called gedhong patehan.
-Patehan's daily agenda is to prepare a tea routine at 6.00 am and 11.00 am for the sultan.
-The tea is delivered in a procession of 5 female courtiers.
+In Yogyakarta, patehan is part of the Royal Palace of Yogyakarta, which is in charge of preparing drinks, especially tea, along with all the equipment for the needs of the palace, both for traditional ceremonies and for routine daily needs.
+Water for making tea is taken from a special well called Nyai Jalatunda near the royal tea brewery called Gedhong Patehan.
+Patehan's daily agenda is to prepare a tea routine for the sultan at 6 a.m. and 11 a.m.
+The tea is delivered in a procession of five female courtiers.

-Betawi people has a tea tradition called nyahi.
-It is said that the word "nyahi" itself comes from Arabic culture, from the word "syay" which means tea.
-Nyahi activities are usually done with family or friends in the afternoon a few hours after lunch time.
-What is drunk is teh tubruk, which is a drink made from dry tea leaves which is brewed directly without filtering it, placed in a canned teapot or a teapot made of brass.
+Betawi people have a tea tradition called nyahi.
+It is said that the word "nyahi" itself comes from Arabic culture, from the word "syay," which means tea.
+Nyahi activities are usually done with family or friends in the afternoon, a few hours after lunch time.
+What is drunk is teh tubruk, which is a drink made from dry tea leaves that is brewed directly without filtering them and placed in a canned teapot or a teapot made of brass.
 The tradition is usually enjoyed with coconut sugar.
 The sweetener will be bitten first, followed by sipping hot tea.
 It is accompanied by some snacks like kue ape, boiled peanuts, boiled banana, wajik, kue apem, and so on.